 This list is not exhaustive and other forms of identification may be acceptable.
 At least one form of identification should contain the same signature that is on your application form or letter and one with a photograph.
 Please note that the Council will not be able to comply with any requests received unless satisfactory proof of identification is provided.

-You can attend our Service Desk at 45 John Street, Glasgow G1 1JE with your original documents and we will be happy to take copies while you wait. .
-If you would prefer to send us copies of your documentation, please provide us with certified copies.
+If you send us copies of your documentation, please provide us with certified copies.
 A professional person or someone well respected within your community, such as a solicitor, social worker, teacher or police officer, can certify documents by signing and dating them.

 You are not required to state WHY you wish to access the information: the details we require are merely those that will aid the efficient location and retrieval of information.

 Once the Officer receives a Subject Access Request, all efforts will be made to fully comply within one month.
 In any event, you will receive all the information that has been located and can be released within one month and an explanation for any information that cannot be provided at that time.

 Make a request in writing to: